 Instead of deciding what to write about each day, create times to brainstorm and mind map blog ideas.
 Develop a file for each post topic so that on any given day you can sit down and within seconds have something to write about.

-Editorial calendars may not suit everyone but I know of numerous bloggers who plan their blogs content well over a month in advance.
+Editorial calendars may not suit everyone but I know a lot of bloggers who plan their blogs content well over a month in advance.
 This not only gives them an idea of where their blog is headed but they also find it useful to monetize their blogs as they’re able to share their calendar with advertisers who may wish to sponsor a relevant series of posts that might be coming up.

 4. Break it down